 Why everyone should care about Australia's flying foxes.

-Flying foxes have never been more at risk than they are now - between extreme heat waves, bushfires and habitat destruction, entire populations of this 'keystone species' are plummeting.
+Flying foxes have never been more at risk than they are now – between extreme heat waves, bushfires and habitat destruction, entire populations of this 'keystone species' have plummeted.

 Animals Australia